Henrietta Barnett: Marriage and activism

 Through Hill, Henrietta met Canon Samuel Barnett, then the curate of St Mary's, Bryanston Square.
 They married in 1873.
 The newlyweds soon moved to the impoverished Whitechapel parish of St Jude's, intent on improving social conditions.
 Henrietta continued her parish visiting activities, with a focus on women and children, including the more than 2,000 prostitutes then active in Whitechapel alone.
 In 1875, Henrietta became a woman guardian for the parish, and the following year was named a school manager for the Poor Law district schools in Forest Gate.
 Another social initiative which the Barnetts helped set up was the Metropolitan Association for Befriending Young Servants (1876), with Jane Senior; the organisation aimed to prevent girls from becoming prostitutes, criminals or alcoholics, and provided domestic servants.
 The Barnetts' experiment in sending slum children for country holidays grew into the Children's Fresh Air Mission (Off to the Country), established in 1877, becoming the Children's Country Holidays Fund in 1884.
 Henrietta Barnett promoted Homes for Workhouse Girls starting in 1880, and founded the London Pupil Teachers Association in 1891.
-She also served as vice-president of the National Association for the Welfare of the Feeble-Minded (1895) and National Union of Women Workers (1895–96).
+She also served as vice-president of the National Association for the Welfare of the Feeble-Minded (1895) and National Union of Women Workers (1895–96), as well as Hon.
+Secretary of the State Children's Aid Association.

 In 1884, the Barnetts established (and began living at) Toynbee Hall, a pioneering university settlement named after the recently deceased distinguished historian Arnold Toynbee, who had advocated education of the working classes and reduction of the division between social classes.
 In 1897 annual loan exhibitions of fine art began at the nearby Whitechapel Gallery through the Barnetts' efforts.
 In 1903 Richard Tawney began working with them, the Children's Country Holiday Fund, and the Workers' Educational Association.
 William Beveridge and Clement Attlee also worked with the Barnetts as they started their own careers.
 A visit to Toynbee Hall inspired Jane Addams to found Hull House in Chicago.